unytco/unyt-infra-marketplace/README.md

-# Infrastructure Marketplace
+# Unyt Infrastructure Marketplace

 A Unyt application demonstrating **unit bridging and mirroring** between independent accounting networks.
-This application is one of two interconnected Unyt instances released as part of the January 29th, 2026 release and is designed to work alongside the **[Holo Hosting](https://github.com/unytco/unyt-sandbox-tx5)** Unyt application.
+This Infrastructure Marketplace Unyt Application is one of two interconnected Unyt Apps released as part of the January 30th, 2026 release and is designed to work alongside the **[Holo Hosting](https://github.com/unytco/holo-hosting)** Unyt application.

 > Built on [Holochain](https://holochain.org) 0.6.1-rc with Iroh networking